PyConPL/Book/2015/presentations/writing-snmp-apps/text.md

-So called Standard SNMP Applications ([RFC3413](http://www.ietf.org/rfc/rfc3413.txt)) are shipped in *pysnmp.entity.erf3413...*.
+So called Standard SNMP Applications ([RFC3413](http://www.ietf.org/rfc/rfc3413.txt)) are shipped in *pysnmp.entity.rfc3413...*.
 They all employ SNMP Engine instance for their operations.

-A more concise and higher-level programming interface to most frequently used Standard SNMP Applications is offered via *pysnmp.entity.rfc3413.oneliner...* modules.
+A more concise and higher-level programming interface to most frequently used Standard SNMP Applications is offered via *pysnmp.hlapi...* modules.
 We will use their API throughout this article.

 At this point we end up with a fully-functional SNMP entity that can run in standard Manager, Agent and Proxy roles.
 However one SNMP feature is